 Frequently Asked Questions

-- Why am I required to take the placement exam?
+- Why am I required to take a math proficiency exam?

 - What kind of math is on the test?